francoispalma/PMNS/guided tour/README.md

 This folder contains the code to generate each of the tables in the "PMNS for cryptography: a guided tour" paper.
-You will need gcc and gmp to compile the codes.
+You will need GCC and GnuMP to compile the codes.

 For each folder to compile and run the code to generate the table: make && ./main.exe